A conversation built around your real learning problem.

 Built on science.
 Shaped by practice.

 I came up through technical writing and instructional design at a time when classroom training was the only answer anyone offered.
-It took years of watching that model fail adults before I stopped asking how to improve the course and started asking whether the course was the right structure at all.
+It took years of watching that expensive model fail adults before I stopped asking how to improve the course and started asking whether the course was the right structure at all.

 I work solo or alongside internal teams.
 My clients are mid-market companies and nonprofits navigating the AI era — where the cost of slow, irrelevant learning is no longer acceptable.